-We consider active ownership to be the influence we can apply to management teams to ensure sustainable practices in the assets in which we invest.
+We consider active ownership (indirectly via managers of underlying strategies) to be the influence we can apply to management teams to ensure sustainable practices in the assets in which we invest.
 We aim to drive change that will protect and enhance the value of our investments and we are committed to leveraging the weight of our firm to change how a company is operating for the better.